darrenaalfonso/curation/_posts/2020-10-23-anchor-companies.md

 What about [tent-pole movies](https://en.wikipedia.org/wiki/Tent-pole_(entertainment))?
 > "A tentpole movie, for example, is a film that is expected to support a wide range of ancillary tie-in products such as toys and games"

-When it comes to tech, anchor companies solidify the city/region's tech and startup and become a foundation for future growth.
+When it comes to tech, Base companies solidify the city/region's tech and startup and become a foundation for future growth.
-Buoyed by strong investment, competitive salaries, IPOs, and liquidation events, anchor companies and their employee diaspora go on to create angel funds, VC/PE firms, and startups
+Buoyed by strong investment, competitive salaries, IPOs, and liquidation events, Base companies and their employee diaspora go on to create angel funds, VC/PE firms, and startups
 This virtuous cycle creates a prosperous ecosystem.
+I use the word Base, because of [base classes](https://www.techopedia.com/definition/26896/base-class).

-There are anchor companies that are undeniable.
-Facebook, Apple, and Google anchor Silicon Valley.
+There are Base companies that are undeniable.
+Facebook, Apple, and Google are the Bases Silicon Valley.
 Amazon and Microsoft anchor Seattle.
 There are others on the fringes -- is Netflix an anchor company?
 Is Uber?
 What makes an anchor company an anchor company?

 To answer this question, I sought to find the common characteristics between the "undeniable" anchors I previously mentioned.